TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Since returning from injury, Terry McLaurin has posted a strong fantasy performance, followed by a not-so-good outing, followed by a solid performance.
 If that trend continues, this is shaping up to be one of those fantasy performances that fantasy managers will live to regret.

-Since Week 13, McLaurin is averaging 15.2 fantasy points per game, which has him pencilled in as a WR2 with WR1 weekly upside, as we witnessed in Week 13 when he was targeted 14 times, converting those targets into seven receptions for 96 yards.
+Since Week 13, McLaurin is averaging 15.2 fantasy points per game, which has him penciled in as a WR2 with WR1 weekly upside, as we witnessed in Week 13 when he was targeted 14 times, converting those targets into seven receptions for 96 yards.
 Then, against the Vikings, who are very comparable to the Eagles in recent weeks, McLaurin was limited to three receptions on six targets for 41 receiving yards.

-In recent weeks, the Eagles' defense has seemingly returned to its 2024 form, a problem for opposing offenses, particularly wide receivers.
+In recent weeks, the Eagles defense has seemingly returned to its 2024 form, a problem for opposing offenses, particularly wide receivers.
 Over the last four weeks, Philadelphia has held opposing wide receivers to 6.66 yards per target and allowed just 33 receptions and 433 receiving yards.
-For fantasy that equates to 21.3 fantasy points per game, the fourth-fewest since Week 12.
+For fantasy, that equates to 21.3 fantasy points per game, the fourth-fewest since Week 12.

 More Fantasy Football Analysis